IBM/AutoMLPipeline.jl/docs/src/tutorial/preprocessing.md

 show5(diabetesdf)
 ```

-This dataset is a collection diagnostic tests among the
+This dataset is a collection of diagnostic tests among the
 Pima Indians to investigate whether the patient shows
 sign of diabetes or not based on certain features:
 - Number of times pregnant